manoushpajouh/Vassar-Crowdmeter/intellij/documentation/vision.md

 ## Goals per Actor

-Actors include: Reporting User, Viewing User, System
+Actors include: Rating User, Viewing User, System

-* __Reporter/Updater__: Report a busyness quickly with minimal effort
+* __Rater__: Report a busyness quickly with minimal effort
 * __Viewer__: To see the rating and color of specific location searched
   * If no location was searched: can access list of busiest and emptiest locations
 * __Adder__: Adds a new location to the list of locations available to be rated